llvm/llvm-project/flang/docs/Real16MathSupport.md

 accuracy issues, so it is recommended to distribute the Flang package with later versions of `libquadmath`.

-Care must be taken by the distributors of Flang package built with `REAL(16)` support via `libquadmath` because of its licensing under GNU Library General Public License.
+Care must be taken by the distributors of a Flang package built with `REAL(16)` support via `libquadmath` because of its licensing under the GNU Library General Public License.
 Moreover, static linking of `libquadmath` to the Flang users' programs may imply some restrictions/requirements.
 This document is not intended to give any legal advice on distributing such a Flang compiler.

 Flang compiler targeting systems with `LDBL_MANT_DIG == 113`
-may provide `REAL(16)` math support without `libquadmath` dependency, using standard `libc` APIs for `long double` data type.
+may provide `REAL(16)` math support without a `libquadmath` dependency, using standard `libc` APIs for the `long double` data type.
 It is not recommended to use the above CMake option for building Flang compilers for such targets.